|In Memory of|

 and was subdued.
 17th Battalion, as part of 39th Division, took a full part during this critical period and, in late April was in action in the offensive's third phase, known as Operation

 Georgette which aimed to cut off the British Second Army at Ypres.
 Despite continuing difficulties in replacing diminished manpower, the attack was held once again.
 During a phase

-of this attack, know as the Battle of Kemmel, During the fighting, Private Fisher was wounded by gunshot to his back.
+of this attack, known as the Battle of Kemmel, Private Fisher was wounded by gunshot to his back.
 After evacuation through the medical chain, he was returned to

 England for treatment and convalescence.